bolognalab/bolognalab.github.io/schedule-Instructions.md

     }
 ```

-### Don't like the colors or appearance of the calendar?
+### Don't like the colors or appearance of the schedule?
-If you have some CSS knowledge, you can change more things about the appearance of the calendar.
-However, because all calendars on this webpage use the CSS stylesheet ``/assets/css/calendar.css``, you should NOT edit that file directly as it will impact all other calendars.
+If you have some CSS knowledge, you can change more things about the appearance of the schedule.
+However, because all schedules on this webpage use the CSS stylesheet ``/assets/css/calendar.css``, you should NOT edit that file directly as it will impact all other schedules (e.g. Themenwoche 2024).
 Instead, you can make a copy of the CSS file, link it to the calendar you are working on, and then make any changes on the copy.
 To do this:
 * Make a copy of the file ``calendar.css`` and rename it (e.g. ``calendar2025.css``)
 * In both the files ``[YOUR FOLDER]/index.html`` and ``[YOUR FOLDER]/programm_cal.html``, edit the following line with the name of the new CSS file:
 ```html
 <link rel="stylesheet" href="../assets/css/calendar.css" />
 ```
-* Feel free to play around with the CSS as you wish, but be careful when changing the size of any element, as the calendar should stay responsive for mobile devices!
+* Feel free to play around with the CSS as you wish, but be careful when changing the size of any element, as the events schedule should stay responsive for mobile devices!